This happens like clockwork every year.

 Usually, there is a table to define the percentage of the sum assured you can claim for.

-A person who has amputated a limb or lost the sense of hearing usually may seek compensation for 50% of the amount that he or she insured for.
+A person who has amputated a limb or has lost their sense of hearing usually may seek compensation for 50% of the amount that he or she insured for.

 Policies to claim from: Personal Accident Plans and any policies with PA benefits.